Interacting with SSGs and md via Flask

 Astro IG Gallery inpost for Properties

-Just making sure the build works:
+Just making sure the build works and we can visualize it:

 #npm run build